-This section lists the main tools available in Enterprise Architect that can be used to perform this business analysis technique.
+This section lists the main tools available in Enterprise

+Architect that can be used to perform this business analysis technique.
 There is also a wide range of additional tools that a modeler might find suitable when applying the technique in a particular context.
-The complete list of tools is available from the Business Modeling Tools Help topic.
+The complete list of tools is available from the Help topic Business Analysis Tools.